 A bus route should be long enough to provide useful connections for riders and to be more attractive than other travel modes.
 A route that is too short will not attract many riders, since the travel time combined with the wait for the bus is not competitive compared to the time it would take to walk.
 Longer routes offer the opportunity to make more trips without a transfer, resulting in increased ridership and efficiency.
 However, longer routes may also have poor reliability because travel time can vary significantly from day to day over a long distance.
 Where many routes converge, such as in regional growth centers, they may be through-routed to increase efficiency, reduce the number of buses providing overlapping service, and reduce the need for layover space in congested areas.

-In some places, routes extend beyond regional growth centers and transit activity centers to serve lower density residential neighborhoods.
+In some places, routes extend beyond regional growth centers and transit activity centers to serve less dense residential neighborhoods.
 Where routes operate beyond centers, ridership should be weighed against the time spent serving neighborhood segments, to ensure that the service level is appropriate to the level of demand.
 The percent of time spent serving a neighborhood segment should be considered in relation to the percent of riders boarding and exiting on that segment.

 Percent of time spent serving neighborhood segment